edmooney/eleventail/README.md

 A small number of bespoke CSS rules are provided for efficiency of repeated or global classes.
 These reside in `src/site/_includes/css/tailwind.css`

-## When ready you can deploy to the Dweb @ fleek.io
+## When ready you can deploy to the Dweb @ fleek.co

 Allow authorization to github in your account and add the FleekyElevenTail repo.